let's do an ocean painting

 Use a medium water color to paint a shadow under the foam that is capping over the top of the transparent wave.

-The ocean is one of my favorite things and it's a fun challenge to paint.
+The ocean is one of my favorite gifts from God and it's a fun challenge to paint.

 Painting anything takes practice.
 The more you paint, the better your paintings will be.